Quantum Circuit Optimization by Graph Coloring: Abstract

 \section{Abstract}

-Depth optimization of a quantum circuit consisting of commuting operations is shown to be reducible to the vertex coloring problem in graph theory.
-The reduction immediately leads to an algorithm for circuit optimization of commuting gates utilizing any coloring solver.
-To examine its applicability, known quantum circuits from the literature are optimized.
+This work shows that minimizing the depth of a quantum circuit composed of commuting operations reduces to a vertex coloring problem on an appropriately constructed graph, where gates correspond to vertices and edges encode non-parallelizability.
+The reduction leads to algorithms for circuit optimization by adopting any vertex coloring solver as an optimization backend.
+The approach is validated by numerical experiments as well as applications to known quantum circuits, including finite field multiplication and QFT-based addition.